KvalitetsIT/kithugs/README.md

 Some of above recommendations are heavily inspired by [https://12factor.net/](https://12factor.net/).
 It is recommended read [https://12factor.net/](https://12factor.net/) for more inspiration and further details.
 Some points go further than just being a good service and also touches areas like operations.

-From point 8 are from [OWASP Docker Security Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Docker_Security_Cheat_Sheet.html)
+Point 8 to 11 are from [OWASP Docker Security Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Docker_Security_Cheat_Sheet.html)

 ## Getting started